Two-pot retirement system

 If you transfer your investment to another retirement fund provider, you will need to transfer both the retirement and savings components of your account – they cannot be split.

-You will also be allowed to transfer from your savings component to your retirement component within the same investment.
-This is a one-way transfer, and you will not be able to undo the transfer if you require access to your retirement savings.
+You are also allowed to transfer from your savings component to your retirement component within the same investment.
+This is a one-way transfer, and you will not be able to undo the transfer if you require access to your retirement investment.

 Click here for additional insights on the changes to the retirement system.

-If you have been a member of the same provident fund since before 1 March 2021, and you were 55 or older on that date, you will automatically be excluded from the new system, and it will not have any impact on you for this specific investment.
+If you have been a member of the same provident or provident preservation fund since before 1 March 2021, and you were 55 or older on that date, you are automatically excluded from the two-pot retirement system, and it does not have any impact on you for this specific investment.

-This means that your existing rights will continue to apply for as long as you remain a member of the same provident fund.
+This means that your previous rights continue to apply for as long as you remain a member of the same fund.

-• Your existing savings plus future growth will be vested.
+• Your existing investment plus future growth will be vested.

-• Your existing rights will continue to apply to your vested savings, i.e. it will not be impacted by two-pot.
+• Your previous rights will continue to apply to your vested investment, i.e. it will not be impacted by two-pot.

 • Your future contributions, where applicable, will be subject to the rules of the two-pot system, including seeding.
-See the section titled I am an existing member of an Allan Gray retirement fund for more details on how your account will be treated.
+See the section titled I have been a member of an Allan Gray retirement fund since before 1 September 2024 for more details on how your account will be treated.

-If you have not opted in to the two-pot system (see the question above), your existing rights will continue to apply for as long as you remain a member of the same provident or provident preservation fund.
-This means that in a provident fund, you are only able to access your retirement savings before retirement if you resign.
+If you are not opted in to the two-pot system (see the question above), your previous rights will continue to apply for as long as you remain a member of the same provident or provident preservation fund.
+This means that in a provident fund, you can only access your retirement investment before retirement if you resign.
 For a provident preservation fund, you are usually allowed one withdrawal prior to retirement, subject to the rules of your original fund, regardless of your employment status.
 These withdrawals are taxed according to the retirement fund withdrawal tax table.

 When you retire from your provident or provident preservation fund, you will be able to access up to 100% of your benefit in cash.
 These withdrawals are taxed according to the retirement fund lump sum tax table.